adriano-cr/ACA/README.md

 **V2:**
 - v2.0 same as v1.3 but writes to file instead of printing to screen
+- v2.1 file read is now in its own function istead of main

 The data files are randomly generated vectors of length 32 (data.txt), 1024 (data-long.txt) and 1048576 (data-huge.txt). sax.txt and violin.txt contain samples from two short audio clips, sampled at 44.1 kHz, and are both vectors of 262944 elements.